Airbus A330: Design effort

 Compared to the A330 twinjet (on ground), the heavier A340 (in flight) has four engines and a centre-line wheel bogie.

-The first specifications for the TA9 and TA11, aircraft that could accommodate 410 passengers in a one-class layout, emerged in 1982.
+The first specifications for the TA9 and TA11 aircraft that could accommodate 410 passengers in a one-class layout emerged in 1982.
 They showed a large underfloor cargo area that could hold five cargo pallets or sixteen LD3 cargo containers in the forward, and four pallets or fourteen LD3s in the aft hold—double the capacity of the Lockheed L-1011 TriStar or DC-10, and 8.46 m longer than the Airbus A300.
 By June 1985, the TA9 and TA11 had received more improvements, including the adoption of the A320 flight deck, digital fly-by-wire (FBW) control system, and side-stick control.
 Airbus had developed a common cockpit for their aircraft models to allow quick transition by pilots.
 The flight crews could transition from one type to another after only one week's training, which reduces operator costs.
 The two TAs would use the vertical stabiliser, rudder, and circular fuselage sections of the A300-600, extended by two barrel sections.

 Airbus briefly considered the variable camber wing, a concept that requires changing the wing profile for a given phase of flight.
 Studies were carried out by British Aerospace (BAe), now part of BAE Systems, at Hatfield and Bristol.
 Airbus estimated this would yield a two per cent improvement in aerodynamic efficiency, but the feature was rejected because of cost and difficulty of development.
 A true laminar flow wing (a low-drag shape that improves fuel efficiency) was also considered but rejected.

 With necessary funding available, the Airbus Supervisory Board approved the development of the A330 and A340 with potential customers on 27 January 1986.
-Its chairman Franz Josef Strauss stated afterwards that Airbus Industrie is now in a position to finalise the detailed technical definition of the TA9, now officially designated as the A330, and the TA11, now called the A340, with potential launch customer airlines, and to discuss with them the terms and conditions for launch commitments.
+Its chairman Franz Josef Strauss stated afterwards: "Airbus Industrie is now in a position to finalise the detailed technical definition of the TA9, now officially designated as the A330, and the TA11, now called the A340, with potential launch customer airlines, and to discuss with them the terms and conditions for launch commitments."
 The designations were originally reversed and were switched so the quad-jet airliner would have a "4" in its name.
-Airbus hoped for five airlines to sign for both the A330 and A340, and on 12 May sent sale proposals to the most likely candidates, including Lufthansa and Swissair.
+Airbus hoped for five airlines to sign for both the A330 and A340, and on 12 May, sent sale proposals to the most likely candidates, including Lufthansa and Swissair.